mentoring-by-tapas/tasks/SCHOOL-RESULT-BOARD.md

 # Expectations
-- Create a Website to show the results of top 10 stidents from each of the standards.
+- Create a Website to show the results of top 10 students from each of the standards.
 - We should show the name of the students with the grade(A+, A, B) and the actual percentage they got in the exam.
 - It should be easily understood which student belongs to which standard.
 - We should be able to search the student by name.